FeyAgape/Mobile-Web-Specialist-Lesson-Notes/Learning/js.md

 `console.log(Math.ceil(43.8)); // returns 44 Math.ceil() returns the smallest integer greater than or equal to a decimal number `

 `console.log(Number.isInteger(2017)); returns true //Number.isInteger() checks if a number is an integer`

+# Review Types and Operators

+1. Four essential data types in JavaScript include strings, numbers, booleans, and null.
+2. Data is printed, or logged, to the console with `console.log()`.
+3. Four built-in mathematical operators include `+, -, *, and /`.
+4. JavaScript associates certain properties with different data types.
+5. JavaScript has built-in methods for different data types.
+6. Libraries are collections of methods that can be called without an instance.
+7. You can write single-line comments with `//` and multi-line comments between `/* and */`.